dezhic/PrivacyPreservingKYC/report.md

 __AES Encryption__

-As mentioned in the previous section, plaintext messages in ElGamal encryption are represented by a point and an `xmXor` value.
-As the AES key will be later encrypted with ElGamal, it is input to the circuit as a point `aesKeyPoint`, and a _public_ input value `xmXor`.
+As mentioned in the previous section, plaintext messages in ElGamal encryption are represented by a point and an `aesKeyXmXor` value.
+As the AES key will be later encrypted with ElGamal, it is input to the circuit as a point `aesKeyPoint`, and a _public_ input value `aesKeyXmXor`.
-Therefore, the first step is to obtain the AES key by XORing the `xmXor` value with the x-coordinate of the point.
+Therefore, the first step is to obtain the AES key by XORing the `aesKeyXmXor` value with the lowest 253 bits of the x-coordinate of the point.

 The circuit inputs also include the initial vector `iv` for AES, which is a randomly generated array of 128 bits.

-After obtaining the AES key, we encrypt the payload (`did_i`, `did_hi`, `did_hv`, `did_v`) with the key and `iv`, into a ciphertext `encryptedPayload`.
+After obtaining the AES key, we encrypt the payload (`did_i`, `did_hi`, `did_hv`, `did_v`) with the key and `iv`, into a ciphertext.
+The `iv` is then appended to the ciphertext, and the resulting bit array is the `encryptedPayload`.

 To encrypt the payload, we use the AES-256-CTR cipher, and the implementation is adapted from _Electron-Labs/aes-circom_ [ref:https://github.com/Electron-Labs/aes-circom], where they implemented the AES-GCM-SIV.